anonymous-user-2025/anonymous-submission-2025/README.md

 > 🔗 [https://dataverse.harvard.edu/previewurl.xhtml?token=57c1017c-2ff4-4b78-8f3e-4608b3ccb5ea](https://dataverse.harvard.edu/previewurl.xhtml?token=57c1017c-2ff4-4b78-8f3e-4608b3ccb5ea)

-A complete sample geometry folder is included in the dataset to support rapid testing and inspection.
-This repository assumes the sample folder is available locally and paths in the notebook or scripts are updated accordingly.
+A complete **sample geometry folder**, **building_345**, is included in the dataset to support rapid testing and inspection.
+This sample contains both **raw simulation outputs** (e.g., `.vtk` files) and their corresponding **pre-processed representations** (e.g., `.npy` arrays), allowing users to test visualization, processing, and modeling pipelines directly.
+This repository assumes the sample folder is available locally and that relevant paths in the notebook and scripts are updated accordingly.

 ---